Raamanita/Raamanita/README.md

 - ☕ Hi, I'm Raamanita!!
 - 📚
-- 👩🏻‍💻 I'm a computer networking student and my objective is the Cibersecurity area.
+- 👩🏻‍💻 I'm a student of Cybernetic defense and my goal is the area of ​​Cybersecurity.

 <!---
 Raamanita/Raamanita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.